turingschool/backend-curriculum-site/module2/lessons/rest_routing_and_controllers_in_rails.markdown

 * explain the connection between `routes.rb` and controller files
 * create routes by hand
 * create routes using `resources :movies`

+## Warm Up

+- How are routes applied in Sinatra?
+- Where do our routes live?
+- How is MVC implemented in Sinatra?

 ## Reminder - REST